 Is the admission free?

 Other museums are financed by corporations, special interest groups, government entities, or through donations.
-Here are some museums in Manitoba with free admission you may want to visit:

 We'd love to hear from you!